About the Program

 Those pursuing a major field in US history must also complete a minor field.
 Students are free to select the minor field they find most beneficial.
 Our students often find the minors in African American history; women and gender; science, technology, environment, and health; Atlantic Cultures and the African Diaspora and global and comparative history particularly useful, for their own research as well as for their broader training.
 These minor fields have contributed to the intellectual versatility of our graduates, which has produced successful results in competitions for fellowships and tenure track positions.

 Prospective students who are thinking about applying to our program are encouraged to contact the faculty member whose expertise most closely matches their own interests.
 Details about program requirements in general and about individual faculty members are available by following links on the History Department’s website.
 We will also be happy to arrange for prospective students to visit campus to tour our facilities and meet with current students to talk about our program.
-Inquiries can be directed to the Graduate Director of the History Department.
+Inquiries can be directed to the

 Students interested in the colonial period of American history should consult the description of Graduate Study in Early American History.